-The engine was fun for a commuter, but ultimately it lacked the bark I got from Ducati motorcycles, and it didn’t sound great.
+The engine was fun for a commuter, but ultimately it lacked the bark I got from Ducati motorcycles, or from other high-end sport motorcycles.

 One day, I went past a dealer and decided to sit on a few bikes.
 I thought I might go back to a BMW S 1000 R, or switch to another upright standard like the Honda CB1000R.

 But then I made the mistake of sitting on a Suzuki GSX1300R Hayabusa.
 Or just “Hayabusa”, I have no idea why I said all that other stuff.
 Then I made the further mistake of riding it for about 20 minutes, including revving it while in a tunnel.
 The sound.
 Oh, that sound!

 I rode home on my VFR800 and thought… This is so boring.
 Even revving it up in the tunnel, I could barely hear it.